-In July 2013, the Italian Tax Police Lieutenant Unit of Sant'Angelo dei Lombardi served BMPS with a formal written notice for the alleged violation of Arts.
-162 and 162, paragraph 2-bis of Italian Legislative Decree No. 196/2003 concerning data protection.
-The notice was served on the Bank in its role as data "controller" in the context of the activity of a former financial advisor, and also as a jointly liable party in the related pending criminal proceedings.
-BMPS asked the Data Protection Commissioner to dismiss the proceeding because the alleged events were ascribable only to the personal liability of the financial advisor without any involvement of the Bank in any respect whatsoever.
-As at the date of this Prospectus, the proceeding is still in progress.
+In July 2013, the Tax Police (Guardia di Finanza), Lieutenancy of Sant'Angelo dei Lombardi, served upon BMPS a formal notice of allegation for the alleged breach of art.
+162 and 162, paragraph 2-bis, of Legislative Decree No. 196/2003 related to the Code concerning the protection of personal data, seeking payment of a penalty in a reduced amount equal to Euro 1,120,000 in the first case and Euro 128,000 in the second case; the allegation was made by the Bank in its capacity as "owner" of the processing of personal data carried out in the context of activities carried out by a former financial advisor, against whom criminal proceedings are pending for unlawful acts alleged during such activities, and also as jointly liable party.
+BMPS has requested the Privacy Authority (Garante per la protezione dei dati personali) to abandon the proceedings since the facts alleged were to be considered attributable solely to the personal responsibility of the financial advisor, without any involvement whatsoever on the part of the Bank in any respect.
+As of the date of this Prospectus, the proceedings are still pending.